Small Business Energy Plans in Texas

 • Business size: The larger the space, the more energy is needed to power lights, air conditioning, and other essential business operations.
 Small businesses will likely have lower monthly energy bills than large businesses.

-• Business type: A church or automotive shop has different usage habits than a property management company with multiple apartments.
+• Business type: A church or automotive shop will have different usage habits than a property management company with multiple apartments.
 An energy plan tailored to your small business type can help you save money on energy bills.

 • Time of year: Electricity rates are typically lower during seasons with mild temperatures, like spring and fall.
 Locking in a low fixed rate during spring or fall can help reduce costs throughout the year.